sch/sch.github.io/README.md

 ```

 Run `rake start` to bulid the Jekyll site locally, `rake publish` to build the
 site and upload the finished directory to the `master` branch.
-Run `yarn server`
+Run `npm run
-to continually build the resume page, run `yarn server:checkboxes` to run the
+server` to continually build the resume page, run `npm run server:checkboxes` to
-development server for the homepage.
+run the development server for the homepage.